 Some good guidelines would be about 60 to 80 laps or about 1500m for beginners, 80 to 100 laps for intermediate swimmers, and roughly 120 laps or more for advanced swimmers.
 Those are the recommended guidelines if you want a good swim workout.

 If you follow those guidelines you should be able to get in a good swim workout every time you hit the pool and dish out some lengths.
 Whether it may be for 30 minutes or for 2 hours it all depends on your goals and where you want to take your swimming.

 In terms of whether you are going to be training in yards or meters, it doesn’t matter too much for your average swimmer since there is only a slight difference in distance between the two.
 But if you do swim in yards and want to make sure that you get the full package, I recommend just adding a few extra laps to the given guidelines.

 It is also important to take into account that some swimmers, especially beginners who are new to the sport of swimming, may get bored quickly by only swimming up and down until they have hit their goal number of lengths for that swim workout.

 That’s why I definitely recommend that you follow a well-structured swimming program, join a swim club or at the very least just compile a list of some good and challenging swim workouts that you can cycle through.

 This will make your swimming much more exciting, enjoyable, and effective.
 You’ll also most likely be more motivated and pumped to hit the pool and train hard next time you have to go and get in a swim workout.

 Looking for some nice swimming goggles to dish out some laps in?
 I recommend checking out the MP Xceed goggles for a premium experience.
-You can check the price on SwimOutlet by clicking here, and on Amazon by clicking here.
+You can check the price on SwimOutlet by clicking here, or on Amazon by clicking here.